Interest Talks

 Chris Barnard - Surgeon Extrordinaire

 In famously performing the world’s first heart transplant, South Africa’s Chris Barnard was far more than a talented heart surgeon.
-I share his contributions to medicine, not only in his field of cardiac surgery but in a number of other life-saving areas, not forgetting some of his notorious exploits with the opposite sex!
+I share his contributions to medicine beyond his specialist field of cardiac surgery, not forgetting some of his notorious exploits with the opposite sex!

 The Advent of Open Heart Surgery